irfanshaik11/blog/Avoiding Catastrophic Failure.md

 How do we define catastrophic?

-- Bankman Freed is obviously catastrophic, he's in jail for 20+ years.
+- Bankman Fried is obviously catastrophic, he's in jail for 20+ years.
 Don't steal billions of dollars.
 - Neel Somani's reputation is ruined permanently in exchange for $8M dollars.
 Is that irreperable damage?

           - It probably limits him from most ventures in the tradfi world, and probably totally eliminates his chance of running a genuine billion dollar company.
 But if we're guessing from his behavior, he didn't really ever intend to do so.